To support MySQL Cluster, you will need to update

 The preceding example is intended as a minimal starting configuration for purposes of familiarization with MySQL Cluster, and is almost certain not to be sufficient for production settings.
-See Section 184.108.40.206, “Recommended Starting Configurations for MySQL Cluster NDB 6.2 and Later”, which provides more complete example starting configurations for use with MySQL Cluster NDB 6.2 and newer versions of MySQL Cluster.
+See Section 18.104.22.168, “Recommended Starting Configuration for MySQL Cluster”, which provides a more complete example starting configuration.

 Each node has its own section in the

 has two data nodes, so the preceding configuration file contains